fansi-sifan/metro-datasets/housing_price/README.txt

 | households |    0    |   381    | 381 | 254664.43 | 538250.8 | 21802 | 52539 | 89955 | 211470 | 6300000 |
 |     pi     |    0    |   381    | 381 |   3.34    |   1.17   | 1.68  | 2.59  | 3.07  |  3.71  |  8.56   |
 |   tracts   |    0    |   381    | 381 |  152.58   |  339.12  |  12   |  30   |  51   |  120   |  4153   |

-Notes:  Figures include only tracts where at least 10% of homes are owner-occupied;
- percentile columns contain % of tracts where the price-income ratio is in the given percentile range